SteepledAcorn/spam-detection-api/README.md

 2. To train the various spam classifiers run `python training_pipeline.py`.
 This will save both the model & vectorizers to the relative folders in `./saved_models`.

 ### Running the API
-There are already pre-trained models provided in this repository so there is no need to train
+There are already pre-trained models provided in this repository so there is no need to train.
+By default Flask runs on port 5000.

 1. Navigate to the `spam_detection_api` folder.
 2. Run `python app.py`